Artificial fly: Emerger flies

-Emergers are designed to resemble the not quite mature hatching aquatic insect as it leaving the water to become an adult insect.
+Emergers are designed to resemble the not-yet-mature form of an aquatic insect as it leaving the water to moult and become an adult.
 Emergers are generally considered freshwater trout flies.

 Streamer flies

-Streamers are designed to resemble some form of baitfish or other large aquatic prey.
+Streamers are designed to resemble the nektonic forms of baitfish, tadpoles or other larger aquatic/semi-aquatic prey such as crayfish, newts and water snake harchlings.
 Streamer flies may be patterned after both freshwater and saltwater prey species.
 Streamer flies are a very large and diverse category of flies as streamers are effective for almost any type of gamefish.